Ex-chancellor Schmidt stuns Germans admitting extra-marital affair

 Schmidt took power after his Social Democrat (SPD) ally Willy Brandt was forced to resign as chancellor when a close aide was unmasked as an East German spy.

-While Germans tend not to be bothered by leaders having extra-marital affairs, there were worries that Brandt, whose private life fed the rumor mills, and his government could be vulnerable to blackmail.
+While Germans tend not to be bothered by leaders having extra-marital affairs, there were worries that Brandt, whose private life fed the rumour mills, and his government could be vulnerable to blackmail.

 Schmidt became a newspaper publisher and author who has enjoyed improbable popularity late in life, partly for his gruff and direct style.
 His refusal to obey rules against smoking in public buildings, even live on TV, helped him win cult status.